JDoro/jdoro-blog/content/posts/2024-05-28-jest-profiling.md

 ---
 title: "Optimizing Jest Tests for Blazing Fast Feedback on Windows"
 date: 2024-05-28
+draft: false
+description: "How to profile and optimize Jest tests for better performance on Windows."
+tags: ["jest", "testing", "performance", "windows"]
+categories: ["testing"]
 ---

 Jest has become a popular testing framework for JavaScript applications,